ozfortress/ozfortress_docs/docs/rules/bball.md

 ### 1.2.
 Unlocks (Whitelist)
 The BBall whitelist can be found [here](https://whitelist.tf/ozfortress_bball).

 Failure to observe weapon whitelisting will result in league penalties.
-For BBall, the following weapons are also allowed:
+For BBall, all stock weapons are allowed, including:

 - **Soldier**
     - Shotgun